akshayut1998/portfolio/README.md

 # Data Scientist

 ### <span style="color:#407ab4">Greetings!
 I am Akshay, a data enthusiast currently pursuing a Master's in Business Analytics at UT Austin.
-As a former Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges. __I am on the lookout for intriguing and challenging opportunities within the dynamic realm of data science.
-If you're in search of a dedicated professional with a passion for turning data into actionable insights, you're in the right place!__</span>
+As a former Senior Data Scientist at Impact Analytics, my expertise extends across various domains, with a primary focus on leveraging data science to solve complex challenges.</span> **I am on the lookout for intriguing and challenging opportunities within the dynamic realm of data science.
+If you're in search of a dedicated professional with a passion for turning data into actionable insights, you're in the right place!**

 ## Education